 Best Dog Friendly Hotels in Phoenix

-For dog friendly Phoenix hotels, check out the Arizona Biltmore, the FOUND:RE downtown, and The Saguaro Scottsdale.
+For dog friendly Phoenix hotels, check out the Arizona Biltmore and the FOUND:RE downtown.

 Recommended by Karen from Outdoor Adventure Sampler

-If you’re looking for fun with Fido on the beach, Provincetown has you covered.
+If you’re looking for beach access with Fido, Provincetown has you covered.
 The Provincetown Cover Town Beach allows off-leash dog play.
 Watch as your dog frolics in the surf with other dog friends.

 Other dog friendly beach options include the many Cape Cod National Seashore beaches, which allow leashed dogs outside the lifeguarded areas.
-Stroll over the gorgeous sand beaches for some quality ocean time with your canine best friend.
+Stroll over the gorgeous sand beaches, some of the best East Coast hikes, for quality time with your canine best friend.

 Best Dog Friendly Hotels in Provincetown